-Performance requirements, reporting and payment summary 2023
+Performance requirements, reporting and payment summary 2024

-- 41. Performance Reporting for 2023 will capture progress against planned actions undertaken by the State of Victoria as detailed at Table 4. - 42.
-Performance results and reporting will be signed off by the Commonwealth Minister who will then inform the State of Victoria Minister of the outcome through an exchange of letters.
+- 49. Performance Reporting for 2024 will capture progress against planned actions undertaken by the State of Victoria as detailed at Table 4.
+States should provide sufficient detail in performance reporting to enable consideration of progress against actions and provide the Commonwealth with a draft prior to submission of the final report. - 50.
+Performance reporting will be signed off by the Commonwealth Minister who will then inform the State of Victoria Minister of the outcome through an exchange of letters.